-Product costs include the labor and related costs to grow out our fish, including feed, oxygen, and other direct costs; overhead; and the cost to process and ship our products to customers.
+Product costs include the labor and related costs for producing our Atlantic salmon eggs and to grow out our fish and fry, including feed, oxygen, and other direct costs; overhead; and the cost to process and ship our products to customers.
 A portion of production costs is absorbed into inventory as fish in process to the extent that these costs do not exceed the net realizable value of the fish biomass.
 The costs that are not absorbed into inventory, as well as any net realizable value inventory adjustments, are classified as product costs.
-Our product costs also include the labor and related costs to maintain our salmon broodstock.
-During the three months ended March 31, 2024, we recognized \$1.0 million of product cost to reduce the value of our Indiana farm inventory in conjunction with its planned sale.